jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 [This paper](https://arxiv.org/pdf/1812.05720.pdf) proposes a nice explanation and proof for the over-confidence of out-of-distribution examples in ReLU networks.
 Essentially, they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
 This means that there are infinitely many inputs that obtain arbitrarily high confidence in ReLU networks.
 A bi-product of which is the inability to set softmax thresholds to preserve classifier precision.

-There are a couple ways so approach this, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) or 2) changing the structure of the network.
+There are a couple of ways to approach this, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) or 2) changing the structure of the network.
 The generative approach doesn't really solve the problem with ReLU networks.
 There's a great [Chicken-MNIST](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) blog post that discusses a potential solution using VAEs.
 Another approach, that would fall into the category of changing the network structure is to change the loss function, which was done in [this paper](https://arxiv.org/pdf/1812.05720.pdf).
 Instead, we'll opt for changing the network by putting a posterior over the weights of the last layer, as decsribed in [this paper](https://arxiv.org/abs/2002.10118).

 &nbsp;